After Years Of Testing, I’m Confident This Is The Best!

 - Walnuts can be substituted with chopped pecans.

-Why are there no raisins in this cake?
-It’s simply personal preference — my family and I prefer carrot cake without them.
+I’ve chosen to omit raisins—my family and I prefer carrot cake without them.
 But if you’re a fan, feel free to stir in ½ cup (70g) of raisins.
-Or simply try my overnight carrot cake oats, where their natural sweetness is a perfect fit.

 I’ve been asked if you can substitute applesauce for the oil — I haven’t tested it myself, so I can’t speak to the flavor or texture.
 Feel free to experiment, but just know it won’t be the tested version of the recipe.